Waukesha County Technical College

-Waukesha County Technical College (WCTC) is a public community college in Waukesha County, Wisconsin.
-The college has campuses in Waukesha and Pewaukee.
+Waukesha County Technical College (WCTC) is a public community college in Waukesha County, Wisconsin, United States.
+The main campus is in Pewaukee, with a satellite campus in downtown Waukesha.
 It is a member of the Wisconsin Technical College System.

 Accreditation

 WCTC is accredited by the Higher Learning Commission (HLC) and is a member of the North Central Association of Colleges and Schools.